curv3d/curv/docs/Theory.rst

 * can easily be translated into highly parallel GPU code

 In Curv, geometric shapes are first class values, and are constructed by transforming and combining simpler shapes using a rich set of geometric operations.
 This style of specification is called CSG: Constructive Solid Geometry.
 It's easy and pleasant to use, very expressive, and is a good match with functional programming.

+good for CSG, good for F-Rep

+file format

+unique contribution of Curv: pure functional + csg + f-rep in one language

 F-Rep, not Meshes
 =================